-- Increase customer satisfaction levels by 30%
+- Increase customer satisfaction levels by XX%

 Percentages vs straight numbers

 Note that some numbers look better as numbers, while others look better as percentages.
 The general rule here is that smaller increases look better as percentages.
 If you improve newsletter subscribers from 10 to 12, that’s a 20% increase.
-And, obviously a 20% increase sounds more impressive than an increase of 2 people.
-On the other hand, an increase in sales from 1,000,000 to 1,350,000 is an increase of 35%.
+And, obviously, a 20% increase sounds more impressive than an increase of 2 people.
+On the other hand, an increase in sales from $1,000,000 to $1,350,000 is an increase of 35%.
 And many people would probably agree that a $350,000 increase in revenue sounds better than a 35% increase in sales.

 The story behind the numbers

-Other things to keep in mind are that it’s not just about the numbers but the issue you solved and the steps you took to get there – the story behind the numbers.
+Other things to keep in mind are that it’s not just about the numbers in your resume but the issue you solved and the steps you took to get there – the story behind the numbers.
 You might say that you “implemented a software solution that decreased clerical accounting errors by 60% and reduced KPI reporting time by 6 hours a week.”